nodonut6311/arfima-nifty50/index.md

 | Bootstrap Center | 0.6000 |
 | Standard Error | 0.0211 |

-**Critical Finding:** The point estimate of $H = 0.9801$ emerged as a statistical outlier, likely reflecting the sensitivity of R/S analysis to lag length selection.
-Bootstrap resampling (1,000 iterations) revealed that the robust estimate of $H$ centers at approximately 0.60, with 95% confidence interval [0.5459, 0.6282].
-Notably, all values within this interval satisfy $H > 0.5$, providing strong evidence of long-memory persistence.
+**Critical Finding:** The point estimate of $$H = 0.9801$$ emerged as a statistical outlier, likely reflecting the sensitivity of R/S analysis to lag length selection.
+Bootstrap resampling (1,000 iterations) revealed that the robust estimate of $$H$$ centers at approximately 0.60, with 95% confidence interval [0.5459, 0.6282].
+Notably, all values within this interval satisfy $$H > 0.5$$, providing strong evidence of long-memory persistence.

 ----
 ## Fractional Integration Parameter (d) Estimation for ARFIMA

-Using the bootstrap-validated Hurst exponent estimate of $H \approx 0.60$, the fractional integration parameter for ARFIMA is derived through the relationship:
+Using the bootstrap-validated Hurst exponent estimate of $$H \approx 0.60$$, the fractional integration parameter for ARFIMA is derived through the relationship:

 $$d = H - 0.5$$

 $$d = 0.60 - 0.5 = 0.10$$

 This result is highly significant for model specification.
-The derived parameter $d = 0.10$ satisfies two critical constraints: (1) the stationarity requirement ($d < 0.5$) ensuring mean-reversion properties, and (2) the long-memory condition ($d > 0$) confirming volatility persistence.
-The bootstrap confidence interval [0.5459, 0.6282] translates to a 95% CI for $d$ of [0.0459, 0.1282], providing additional confidence in the estimate.
+The derived parameter $$d = 0.10$$ satisfies two critical constraints: (1) the stationarity requirement ($$d < 0.5$$) ensuring mean-reversion properties, and (2) the long-memory condition ($$d > 0$$) confirming volatility persistence.
+The bootstrap confidence interval [0.5459, 0.6282] translates to a 95% CI for $$d$$ of [0.0459, 0.1282], providing additional confidence in the estimate.

 This theoretically justified parameter choice supports the ARFIMA(p, 0.1, q) specification for NIFTY 50 volatility.
-The value $d = 0.10$ ***indicates moderate long-memory persistence: volatility shocks persist for approximately 5-10 trading days before dissipating, a duration substantially longer than GARCH's one-period decay.***
+The value $$d = 0.10$$ ***indicates moderate long-memory persistence: volatility shocks persist for approximately 5-10 trading days before dissipating, a duration substantially longer than GARCH's one-period decay.***

 This finding fundamentally distinguishes ARFIMA from standard exponential-decay models and validates its use for medium-term risk management.